 Hardware decoders require adjustment of the FM/baseband sensitivity; usually via a couple of potentiometers on the rear of the CD-4 decoder case.
 These are adjusted using signals from a special test record which was supplied with the unit.
 In Stereo Lab, no such special material is required and this adjustment is made automatically.

-A short demo of our present progress is available in the Phaedrus Audio listening room.
+A short demo is available in the Phaedrus Audio listening room.

 The input file to the CD-4 decoding process should be simple, two-channel, non-equalised, stereophonic track derived from the LP replay (or other source) at 96ksps ONLY.
 The output may be selected to be separate mono files (useful if you want to re-encode in DTS for example), or as a group of stereo files encoded:

 CD-4 Preferences Tab